 ½ teaspoon vitamin E or almond oil

 15-20 drops essential oil (choose an oil that is naturally cleansing or purifying or germ-destroying such as cinnamon, clove, melaleuca, or my personal favorite, On Guard (which contains cinnamon, clove, wild orange, eucalyptus, and rosemary)*

 Mix the ingredients together and store in a glass jar with a lid.
 Fill up smaller, plastic containers with the hand sanitizer as needed (I use ones like these which are super cheap), for ease of carrying around in purse, car, backpack, etc. Although it’s best to store essential oils in glass for the long term, storing products with small amounts of oil (like this recipe) in plastic isn’t harmful.

-*Protective oil blend has been studied in the lab and found to be very effective against bacteria, mold and viruses, but other oils are also beneficial.
-I’m partial to the Protective Blend because it smells like Christmas with its clove, cinnamon and orange scents.
+*On Guard oil blend has been studied in the lab and found to be very effective against bacteria, mold, and other unwanted bacteria or pathogens, but other oils are also beneficial.
+I’m partial to On Guard because it smells like Christmas with its clove, cinnamon and orange scents.
 Win/win in my books.